December 20, 2017

 Ghormeh Sabzi

-I'm a firm believer in maintaining and preserving the integrity of traditional Iranian food and I am always reluctant to make any drastic changes to our traditional beloved recipes.
-I am so grateful to those culinary magicians of the past that created many timeless recipes to be enjoyed for generations to come.
-I wonder, if the inventors of ghormeh sabzi or fesenjoon, had any idea that their creations would surpass time and all borders and would be enjoyed by many for years to come.
+I'm a firm believer in maintaining the integrity of Iranian cuisine, and I've always been reluctant to make drastic changes to our beloved recipes.
+I feel deeply grateful to the culinary magicians of the past who created many timeless dishes for us to enjoy across generations.
+Sometimes I wonder if the inventors of ghormeh sabzi or fesenjoon ever imagined their creations would transcend time and borders, continuing to bring joy to so many around.

-For today's recipe, I decided to do my vegetarian version of this most beloved khoresh.
-There are a few simple options for customizing vegetarian ghormeh sabzi.
-The first option is to just omit the meat!
-The second option is to increase the amount of beans (red kidney beans or pinto beans) by 1/2 cup or more if you like.
-The third option is to replace the meat with tofu, tempeh, or seitan.
-However, my choice for a قورمه سبزی گیاهی ghormeh sabzi giahi (meat-free ghormeh sabzi) is using baby bella mushrooms for their brown color and meaty texture and flavor.
+For today's recipe, I'm sharing my vegetarian take on one of the most beloved stews: ghormeh sabzi.
+There are a few simple ways you can customize it to fit a meat-free lifestyle.
+The easiest option is simply to omit the meat altogether.
+You can increase the beans (red kidney beans or pinto beans) by an extra 1/2 cup (or more if you like).
+Another option is to substitute the meat with tofu, tempeh, or seitan.
+My personal favorite, however, is baby bella mushrooms.
+Their flavor, rich brown color, and meaty texture make them both flavorful and substantial.

 Vegetarian Ghormeh Sabzi